 O'Donnell Elementary School

 José Rafael Sánchez, born in San Juan, Puerto Rico, came from a large family of five brothers.
 His father was a retired veteran, thus his family has loved the political environment of the island, always fighting for lost causes.
 José enjoys his job as a Bilingual Speech-language Pathologist working with students in Boston Public Schools, some of them with special disabilities.
 He joined the ALERTA staff in 2003 during the summer.
 It was such an amazing experience working with a different student population that he fell in love immediately with the program.
-Since then, he has been an ALERTA teacher every year in the Blackstone after-school as well as the summer program at UMass Boston.
-This year he will be teaching ALERTA at the O'Donnell in East Boston.
+Since then, he has been an ALERTA teacher every year in the after-school as well as the summer programs at UMass Boston.
 José admires the fact that ALERTA provides the students and teachers with unique opportunities for hands-on activities and a student-centered curriculum which opens up a whole new world for students.
 He loves to engage his students in creative activities even in math.
 José has been a part of a theater company “Escena Latina Teatro,” since 1992.
 It is the only theater company in Boston that presents Spanish performances.
 He has served as director, production assistant, and, more recently, as an actor.
 During his free time, José loves to travel.